 PV America – Part 2 – Solar Electric Power Assoc President/CEO Julia Hamm

-At this weeks PV America show in San Jose CA we caught up with SEPA CEO Julia Hamm for a discussion of the state of the and where she thinks things are going in this .
-While price drops in the last year have certainly sparked a great deal of interest in there are still hurdles to overcome for wide spread development.
+At this weeks PV America show in San Jose CA we caught up with SEPA CEO Julia Hamm for a discussion of the state of the industry and where she thinks things are going in this .
+While price drops in the last year have certainly sparked a great deal of interest in projects there are still hurdles to overcome for wide spread development.
 Ms Hamm addresses some of those issues in our discussion.

 Julia Hamm bio: